Chris Singleton: the inspiration, the activist, the author

 “I had to call him and make sure it was OK that we used his name,” Singleton said with a laugh.

-Obinna finds encouragement from a teacher, Mrs. Sharonda, who mirrors Singleton’s mother, a high school speech pathologist and track coach.
+Obinna finds encouragement from a teacher, Mrs. Sharonda, who mirrors Singleton’s mother, who worked as a high school speech pathologist and track coach.

 “I’m basically doing this as a gift to my mom,” Singleton said.
 “When I saw the illustrations and how much it looked like her, it felt like this was all really happening.
 I loved it.”